 Applying for On-Campus Housing

-You are welcome to apply for on-campus housing in your application.
+Due to the limited number of dorms, on-campus housing is NOT guaranteed for research visiting students, but you are more than welcome to apply in your application.
 To apply, simply check "Yes" on the Online Application System in response to the question regarding accommodation and then select your room preferences.

-Visit the Accommodation section of our website for detailed information on dormitories.
+Visit the Accommodation section of our website for detailed information on the university dormitories.

 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
 If you would like a friendly NTU student volunteer be assigned to you to help acquaint you with the University, you may request one on your application.